-- 5. Jog the motor to check that the motor rotates clockwise, as indicated by the arrow on the pump casing. - 6.
+- 5. Jog the motor with the coupling not in place to check that the motor rotates clockwise, as indicated by the arrow on the pump casing. - 6.
 Coupling guard must be in its appropriate position on account of human safety.